LoopPerfect/buckaroo/README.md

 ## Why Buckaroo?

-Package managers like Yarn and Cargo have shown how productive developers can be when they can leverage an ecosystem of projects that are easily integrated together.
+Package managers like Yarn and Cargo have shown how productive developers can be when they can esaily integrate a large ecosystem of projects.
 Buckaroo fills this gap for C++.

 C++ has unique requirements, so Buckaroo is a highly sophisticated piece of software.

 Some features at a glance:

  * Pull dependencies directly from GitHub, BitBucket, GitLab, hosted Git and HTTP
+ * Fully reproducible builds and dependency resolution
+ * Completely decentralized - there is no central server or publishing process
  * Allows any build configuration (even on a package-by-package basis)
  * Private and public dependencies to avoid "dependency hell"
- * Multiple libraries per package
+ * Multiple libraries per package, so tools like Lerna are unnecessary
+ * Pull individual packages out of mono-repos
+ * Live at head!
+Move fast by depending directly on Git branches, but in a controlled way
+ * Blazing fast resolution using clever heuristics
+ * TOML configuration files for convenient editting by computers and humans

 ## Installation